vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/02_uttara-paxaH.md

 while in reality it is nacre
 is invalidated by the cognition: "This is not silver:"
 this cognition itself is considered as dependent.

+([233]: namely, because it requires another cognition in order to be denied.)
 </details>